-- Use Schema Markup to structure the data on your website properly (Google uses only well-structured websites for its database).
+- Use Schema Markup (a type of structured data) to ensure your website can be crawled properly (Google uses only well-structured websites for its database).

-- Create a Wikipedia and Wikidata page for your brand — Google often uses it for the information to feature in the Knowledge panel.
+- Create a Wikipedia and Wikidata page for your brand — Google often uses it for the information to feature in the Knowledge Graph.

 - Work on your backlink strategy to garner links from authority websites.